paddyw11/find-a-gardener/README.md

     * SECRET_KEY: your secret key
     * DEBUG: True
 10. Click on the 'Deploy' tab.
-11. Click 'Connect to Github'.
+11. Click 'Connect to GitHub'.
 12. Find your repo and click 'Connect'
 13. Click 'Deploy Branch'.
 14. Click 'More' -> 'Run console'